Selling an Inherited House in Dallas-Fort Worth: Complete Probate Guide (2026)

 Warning: Property Taxes Don't Stop

 Property taxes on your inherited DFW home continue accruing during probate.
 No one gets a break because the owner died.
-Dallas County can charge up to 41.6% in penalties and interest within just 5 months of delinquency.
-If the deceased had a homestead exemption, that exemption may be lost after their death unless a surviving spouse claims it — which can increase the annual tax bill significantly.
+Texas law allows penalty and interest to accumulate quickly on delinquent property taxes.
+If the deceased had a homestead exemption, that exemption may be lost after their death unless a surviving spouse claims it, which can increase the annual tax bill significantly.

 Keep Paying Property Taxes During Probate